coin-or/coin-or.github.io/pages/user/user_introduction.md

 C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat x86_amd64
 ```

-Note that you will also need a compatible Fortran compiler if you want to
+{% include note.html content="Note that you will also need a compatible
-build any projects requiring Fortran (`ifort` is recommended, but is not
+Fortran compiler if you want to build any projects requiring Fortran.
+Intel's
+`ifort` compiler is compatible with Visual Studio and is recommended, but is
-free).
+not available for free." %}

 Now run